Merging stellar-mass binary black holes: Expected properties of merging systems

 In order to survive an evolutionary pathway such as the one depicted in \autoref{fig:isol_binary}, a binary must (i) have the right component masses to form two black holes; (ii) have the right separation to avoid a premature merger, yet be close enough to interact; (iii) avoid disruption by supernova kicks; (iv) engage in and survive a common envelope phase; and (v) end up sufficiently compact at binary black hole formation to merge within the age of the Universe.
 We describe below the development of a ``Drake equation'' for the probability that an isolated stellar binary will end its life as a merging binary black hole, addressing each of these five factors in turn.
 In reality, of course, the probabilities for each key stage are coupled in a rather complex manner.

 \begin{enumerate} \item[(i)] The minimal initial stellar mass for forming a black hole is likely around $20 M_\odot$, so $f_\textrm{primary} \approx 0.1\%$ of all stars drawn from the \citet{Kroupa:2002} initial mass function will form black holes.
 Although this can be shifted somewhat by binary interactions, we will use this approximation for the purpose of this back-of-the-envelope calculation.
-Meanwhile, since the mass ratio between the primary and the secondary is roughly uniformly distributed \citep{Sana:2012,MoeDiStefano:2017}, roughly half of the secondaries will fall into the mass range of interest, $f_\textrm{secondary} \approx 0.5$.
+Meanwhile, since the mass ratio between the secondary and the primary is roughly uniformly distributed \citep{Sana:2012,MoeDiStefano:2017}, roughly half of the secondaries will fall into the mass range of interest, $f_\textrm{secondary} \approx 0.5$.

 \item[(ii)] Initial binary separations are observed to be distributed uniformly in the logarithm, $p(a) \propto 1/a$ \citep{Opik:1924}.
-The first episode of mass transfer from the donor should typically be ``case B'' mass transfer (i.e., the donor should evolve beyond core hydrogen burning, but not yet beyond core helium burning); stars expand by several orders of magnitude during this phase, which means that the range of initial separations occupies a significant logarithmic fraction of the total initial range of separations, so $f_\textrm{init sep} \approx 0.5$.
+The first episode of mass transfer from the donor should typically happen when the donor has evolved beyond core hydrogen burning, but not yet beyond core helium burning.
+Stars expand by several orders of magnitude during this phase, which means that the range of initial separations occupies a significant logarithmic fraction of the total initial range of separations, so $f_\textrm{init sep} \approx 0.5$.